Andrewchenyh/finsight/README.md

 - Item 8: Financial Statements

 FinSight extracts these sections first, then chunks within each section.
 This preserves provenance and makes citations more useful.

+Within a section, the chunker also prefers readable sentence boundaries:

+- a chunk end moves back to a nearby newline, period, or semicolon when doing so still leaves a useful amount of text
+- the next chunk starts at the beginning of the sentence containing the proposed overlap point
+- if no sentence boundary is available, the chunker falls back to a word boundary so it can always make forward progress

+This uses the configured overlap as a target while reducing the partial words and sentence fragments produced by arbitrary fixed windows.
+Character offsets are adjusted with the boundaries, so each excerpt still maps back to the filing text.

 Each chunk carries metadata such as: